MLH/mlh-policies/member-event-guidelines.md

 **Judging Support.** We know that judging is one of the most stressful periods during a hackathon.
 We offer judging templates, resources, and tutorials for all Member Events to utilize.
 In addition, our MLH representative can assist you with running demos and judging during your event in a fair, standardized way.
 You are still expected to recruit and coordinate judges' arrival before the event.

 **Incidents Management.** MLH Member Events are safe and welcoming spaces.
-To do this, we require all attendees, sponsors, and organizers to adhere to the MLH Code of Conduct (http://mlh.io/code-of-conduct).
+To do this, we require all attendees, sponsors, and organizers to adhere to the MLH Code of Conduct ([http://mlh.io/code-of-conduct](http://mlh.io/code-of-conduct)).
 If someone violates the Code of Conduct, your MLHer will work with our full-time Incidents Team to address the situation with you and anyone involved.
 Our team has extensive training and experience handling these situations, so you don’t have to.

-**Cheating Resolution.** While we see far fewer attempts to cheat at in-person hackathons, our team is still ready and able to help you address any concerns following our Cheating Response Procedure  (https://github.com/MLH/mlh-policies/blob/master/cheating-response.md). our on-site MLHer can review projects live or escalate them to our full-time team for more thorough analysis.
+**Cheating Resolution.** While we see far fewer attempts to cheat at in-person hackathons, our team is still ready and able to help you address any concerns following our Cheating Response Procedure ([https://github.com/MLH/mlh-policies/blob/master/cheating-response.md](https://github.com/MLH/mlh-policies/blob/master/cheating-response.md)).
+Your on-site MLHer can review projects live or escalate them to our full-time team for more thorough analysis.
 The registration data you provide to our team will be scanned for any hackers with prior confirmed cheating incidents or Code of Conduct violations.

 **Prizes.** All Member Events are provided with special prizes to hand out to hackers.
 For your event’s overall winners, we provide MLH Winner Pins.
-We also provide select MLH partner category prizes (http://hack.mlh.io/prizes).
+We also provide select MLH partner category prizes ([http://hack.mlh.io/prizes](http://hack.mlh.io/prizes)).
 MLH will confirm the final prize list with your event during your handoff call before your hackathon.
 Your team must add our prize list to your submission platform.
 If your team is using Devpost, we have a partnership to make this easier.
 As a result, by becoming a Member Event, your hackathon page may automatically include MLH branding and prizes.
 Devpost may additionally grant us direct access.

 **MLH Emergency Budget.** We understand that things you didn't plan for may happen, which creates unexpected costs.
 To help plan for these instances, your event has the benefit of tapping into the MLH Emergency Budget.
 This is an up to $1000 (or the currency equivalent in your country or region) fund that can be used for anything your event may need.
 To qualify for these funds, you must have exhausted your emergency budget and considered other changes to your budget to account for this cost.
 You’ll also need to work with your MLHer on-site to verify the need.